How to Remove OneStart

 1.1

-Open Settings and go to Apps.
-Use the Installation Date filter to locate recently installed programs.
+Open Settings, go to Apps, and use the Installation Date filter to find any recent installations.

 2. 2